Are Bed Bugs Dangerous?

 Keep an eye on your own bed.
 Each time you change the bedding, check your mattress and along your headboard.
+You might also want to use a canister vacuum or something similar to clean your mattress as well as other places that could have them there.
 If you find that you have beg bugs, try your best to get rid them as soon as possible, you might want to look into contacting a pest control service, for example, someone like Future Services or a service that closer to you.

 How to Get Rid of Bed Bugs